cameronfabbri/Colorful-Image-Colorization/README.md

 # Image-Color
 A deep learning approach to colorizing images

-The current model was trained on screenshots taken from Pokemon Silver, and tested on Pokemon Blue Version.
+The current model was trained on screenshots taken from Pokemon Silver, Crystal, and Diamond, then tested on Pokemon Blue Version.
 Sample results below.

 ## Basic Usage
 `python train.py --help`